TankaJahari/cyclistic.charliesun/README.md

 ### Bike Types

  - There are three bike types in our data: classic, electric, and docked.
-Docked bikes were used exclusively by casual users, and only made up 3.6% of their total rides.

- - Casual users had significantly more rides with electric bikes than classic bikes: 870,859 classic bike rides, 1,103,644 electric bike rides, 75,765 docked bike rides.
+ - Casual users had significantly more rides with electric bikes than classic bikes: 870,859 classic bike rides, 1,103,644 electric bike rides, and 75,765 docked bike rides.
+Docked bikes were used exclusively by casual users, but only accounted for 3.6% of their total rides.

  - Annual members used classic and electric bikes nearly evenly: 1,816,875 classic bike rides vs. 1,841,059 electric bike rides.

- - Rides with electric bikes were shorter than rides with classic bikes for both usertypes.
+ - Overall, rides with electric bikes were roughly four minutes shorter than classic bike rides.
+For annual members, electric bike rides were only shorter than classic bike rides by about one minute.
+For casual users, electric bike rides .

- - Rides with docked bike lasted the longest on average, at nearly 45 minutes.

 ### Hour of Day